Tammy Kemp, Judge Who Sentenced Amber Guyger, Gets Backlash For Hugging Her, Giving Her A Bible

 — Cassandra Jaramillo (@cassandrajar) October 2, 2019

-That act has gotten more than its share of criticism, including a tweet from SiriusXM host Joe Madison.
+That act has received more than its share of criticism, including a tweet from SiriusXM host Joe Madison.

 “A judge must be impartial.
 Tammy Kemp has undermined her credibility,” he tweeted.

 That was actually one of the more charitable things said about the incident.
-On Twitter, users are rather more direct, with some invoking comparisons to the literary character Uncle Tom.
+On Twitter, users were more direct, with some invoking comparisons to the literary character Uncle Tom.

 Giving The Defendant A Bible And Proselytizing